delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 !!! warning
     The name of this input argument matters.
 That is, you'll always need to have an argumentcalled `source_connection` here.
 Each plugin operation has its own set of required argument names.
-For details on which arguments apply to which operations, see the [reference section] (/References/Plugin_Operations).
+For details on which arguments apply to which operations, see the [reference section](/References/Plugin_Operations).

 ```python